Bill Congreve: Biography

 Congreve won his first award in 1996, winning the William Atheling Jr. Award for his essay "The Hunt for Australian Horror Fiction" which he co-authored with Sean McMullen and Steven Paulsen.
-At the 2007 Ditmar Awards Congreve won the professional achievement award for his work in MirrorDanse Books and the first two volumes of his anthology Year's Best Australian Science Fiction & Fantasy which he edited with Michelle Marquardt and the award for Best collected work for The Year's Best Australian Science Fiction & Fantasy: Volume Two.
+At the 2007 Ditmar Awards Congreve won the Professional Achievement Award (for his work in MirrorDanse Books and the first two volumes of his anthology Year's Best Australian Science Fiction & Fantasy which he co-edited with his partner, novelist Michelle Marquardt); and the award for Best Collected Work for The Year's Best Australian Science Fiction & Fantasy: Volume Two.